northest-ocean/MM-Literature-Mining/README.md

 # PDF Figure and Table Extraction (Graduation Design)

-## This project is based on project [CNOCR](https://github.com/breezedeus/cnocr) and [Keras_segmentation](https://github.com/divamgupta/image-segmentation-keras).
-Thanks for their excellent work!
+## This project aims to extract figures and tables from PDF files, it will also find the coressponding subscript.
+The next step should be finding the description over the global context.

 ## Fundamentals
 1. Using ResNet50_Segnet to detect Image and Table area in a PDF file, especially for scientific papers